Deadhead Meaning

 Deadhead - In The Field

 Drivers face all sorts of challenges along the way while deadheading.
-That includes high winds to black ice.
+That includes high winds and black ice.
 High winds are strong enough to cause large empty trailers to sway or flip over.
-As a result, drivers are advised to take caution during hurricane season.
 In 2020 alone, about 45 trucks flipped over on Utah highways because of high winds.
+Driving a deadhead truck comes with more risks than a weighted trailer with freight.

 The Essentials to Understanding Freight Shipping